larryranches/blogPosts/README.md

 To Do/Wish List
-- [ x ] Automatically reload Index view - Done!
+- [x] Automatically reload Index view - Done!
 - [ ] Make it work for Android
 - [ ] Need to handle keyboard container - Had a fix but it messed up the T-Comb form :(
 - [ ] Write Tests